-Visceral hyperalgesia is an higher sensitivity of the organs inside the body.
-You may notice normal feelings that most people do not feel.
-The feeling of pain when you are sick is also stronger.
+Visceral hyperalgesia is a higher sensitivity to the normal activity of organs inside the body.
+A person may notice normal intestinal activities that most people do not feel.
+These feelings may be painful.
+The pain when a person is sick is also stronger.

 It may be felt in the pancreas, intestines, and stomach.

 |Copyright © Nucleus Medical Media, Inc.|

 It is not clear why this problem happens.
 It often starts after an infection, illness, or injury.